 Day 7: Flight back to Istanbul or your home country

 We will return to Istanbul by flight from Erbil.

 A map of the tour

 How to join us

-Please email us if you would like information about this trip or to sign up.
-We will respond as soon as possible and keep you updated on the organization and all other details of the trip.
-If you are a ready-made group of at least 5 or 6 people (maximum 8), we can discuss dates that work for your group.
-You can also sign up for future organized and planned trips.
-To join the list, please send us your names.
+Please email us if you would like more information about this trip or to sign up.
+We will respond as soon as possible and keep you updated on the organisation and all other details.
+If you are a group of at least 5 or 6 people (maximum 8), we can discuss dates that work for your group.
+You can also sign up for future trips.
+To join the list, simply send us your names.
 That's it!